ionic-team/ionic-io-docs/services/analytics/index.md

 Unlike other analytics providers, Ionic can infer user behavior through the deep integration of the analytics system with the UI layer.
-This means Ionic can automatically track taps and interactions, and also associate events with varios states in your app's routing (to generate heatmaps, for example).
+This means Ionic can automatically track taps and interactions and also associate events with various states in your app's routing (to generate heatmaps, for example).

 ## Installing the service